flutter-news-app-full-source-code/core/README.md

 ---

-### 🎯 Interest-Based Subscriptions
+### 🎯 Advanced Filter-Based Subscriptions

-Enables users to create and save "Interests"—powerful, persistent filters based on topics, sources, and countries—and subscribe to highly relevant push notifications.
+Enables users to create and save powerful, persistent filters based on topics, sources, and countries—and subscribe to highly relevant push notifications.

-> **Your Advantage:** Drive deep user engagement by allowing users to define exactly what content they care about, transforming the app into a personalized intelligence tool.
+> **Your Advantage:** Drive deep user engagement by allowing users to define precisely what content they care about, transforming the app into a personalized intelligence tool.

 ---